Caroline H. Yang

 Caroline H. Yang received her B.A. in English from the University of California, Berkeley, M.A. in English from Boston College, and Ph.D. in English from the University of Washington, Seattle.

-She is currently completing a book manuscript titled The Peculiar Afterlife of Slavery: The Minstrel Form and the Chinese Worker in American Literature, which focuses on blackface minstrelsy as a US cultural institution that played a crucial role in literary representations of the Chinese during and after Reconstruction.
+She is the author of The Peculiar Afterlife of Slavery: The Minstrel Form and the Chinese Worker in American Literature (Stanford UP, forthcoming), which focuses on blackface minstrelsy as a US cultural institution that played a crucial role in literary representations of the Chinese during and after Reconstruction.
 Her next project centers on figures and spaces of work and war in late twentieth century and contemporary Asian American and African American literatures in the context of global racial capitalism and US militarism.

 African, African American, & African Diaspora Studies